COVID 19 Restrictions

 How do I vote?

-Voting in the Peoples Choice Awards opens Monday 7 September through themusic.com.au.
+Voting in the Peoples Choice Awards opened Monday 7 September through themusic.com.au, and closed on Friday October 2nd.
 Once all online entries are closed, the Peoples Choice categories will be revealed.

 What is the difference between a ‘People’s Choice’ and ‘Major and Industry’ Award?

 The Peoples Choice awards are voted for, and entries are submitted by, the South Australian music community and are 100% public voted.
 The Major and Industry Award nominees and winners are selected by a judging panel of fifteen (15) local and national industry peers.